 Liabilities are organised based on their due dates:-

-(1) Current liability are the one which expect payoffs within a year.
+(1) Current liability is the one that expects payoffs within a year.

-(2) Long-term Liability expect payoff in the period of over a year.
+(2) Long-term Liability expects a payoff in the period of over a year.

 - Income statements

 It is also called the “profit and loss statement”.
 These report how much a company has gained and spent over a period of time.
 If the revenues are more than the expenses then there is net profit and if vice versa it is then net loss.
 Income statements measure changes in profits, profit margins and sales revenue over a fixed period like one fiscal quarter or year.

 These statements consider income earned (not received) and expenses incurred (not paid).
 One needs to all about a business’s incomes and gains along with expenses and losses.